 On Monday, the Czech Republic announced it would expel three Russian diplomats, giving them and their families until April 1st to comply and leave the country.
 The decision was made following the poisoning of former double agent Sergei Skripal and his daughter in the U.K. on March 4.
-While Moscow has denied the allegations it was responsible for the attack, over two dozen of Western countries have joined the British government’s stance and decided to take retaliatory measures.
+While Moscow has denied the allegations it was responsible for the attack, over two dozens Western countries have joined the British government’s stance and decided to take retaliatory measures.

-Overall, around 150 Russian diplomats are expected to be expelled from the U.K., the United States, Canada, France, Germany, Ukraine and tens of other European nations.
+Overall, around 150 Russian diplomats are expected to be expelled from the U.K., the United States, Canada, France, Germany, Ukraine and other European nations.
 Poland (4) and Hungary (1) have also decided to take such action.

 Moreover, Prime Minister Andrej Babiš strongly refuted Russia’s claim that the Novichok nerve gas used in the attack may have come from the Czech Republic.
 President Miloš Zeman, known for his pro-Russian views, asked the Czech intelligence services (BIS) to investigate whether this nerve agent, developed in the former USSR in the 1970’s and 1980’s, could have originated from the country.
 This move sparked the anger of many politicians, who accused the head of state of undermining the government’s position and putting national security at risk.
 Other accused countries, including Slovakia and Sweden, have similarly refuted Moscow’s allegations.

 Czech Republic: Paul Ryan on official business in Prague

 The Czech government’s decision was praised by U.S. House of Representatives speaker Paul Ryan, who was on a two-day visit in the Czech capital this week.
 He’s the highest U.S. official to come to Prague since President Obama’s visit in 2009.